alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-15-hadith-on-curse-person-who-sacrifice-other-than-allah.md

 ---
+group1: true
+hijri: Muharram 27, 1442 AH
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "The Hadith: 'Allah curses the person who offers a sacrifice to anyone other than Allah'"
-hijri: Muharram 27, 1442 AH
-lang: en
-locale: en
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 5276, Question 11"
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 5276, Question 11
-summary: "What is meant by this Hadith is the prohibition of offering sacrifices to the dead prophets or pious people, seeking their blessing; or offering sacrifices to the Jinn, so as to please them and in return seek fulfillment of demands or to ward off their evil."
+summary: What is meant by this Hadith is the prohibition of offering sacrifices to the dead prophets or pious people, seeking their blessing; or offering sacrifices to the Jinn, so as to please them and in return seek fulfillment of demands or to ward off their evil.
-category: [fatwas,shirk,udhiyah]
-group1: true
+title: 'The Hadith: ''Allah curses the person who offers a sacrifice to anyone other than Allah'''
 ---

 ### Question: